GABRIELLA Y. CAROLINI

 Prior to arriving at DUSP, Gabriella taught at Rutgers’ Bloustein School of Planning and Public Policy, and worked in various capacities with the UN Millennium Project, UNFPA, UN-HABITAT, Rockefeller Foundation, Center for Sustainable Urban Development at Columbia’s Earth Institute, Oxford Analytica and a private management consultancy focusing on fixed income finance in New York.
 Gabriella has studied and been an affiliated researcher in universities in Brazil, France, Mozambique, and the UK.
 She holds a BA in Political Science from Columbia, a Master of Philosophy in Development Studies with a concentration on Economics from the University of Oxford, and a PhD in Urban Planning from Columbia, where she was a NSF-IGERT fellow in international development and globalization.

-Watch an interview about Gabriella's work at MIT here
+Watch an interview in 2017 about Gabriella’s work on fiscal and social responsibility here.

 Carolini, Gabriella Y..
 Equity, Evaluation, and International Cooperation: In Pursuit of Proximate Peers in an African City In Critical Frontiers of Theory, Research, and Policy in International Development Studies.
 Oxford: Oxford University Press, 2022.